Select Page

 PRF has taken the first patient-involved steps toward a clinical trial in RNA therapy – SO exciting!

 Background: In January 2021, we reported breakthrough findings in RNA therapeutics, wherein this therapy inhibited production of RNA coding for the Progeria disease-causing protein, progerin.
 The study*, led by Dr. Francis Collins, White House Science Advisor and former Director of the National Institutes of Health (NIH), revealed that Progeria mice treated with a drug named SRP-2001 reduced the harmful progerin mRNA and protein expression in blood vessels, as well as in other tissues.
 The blood vessels were stronger, and the mice showed an increased survival of over 60% compared to untreated mice.
-Thus the work with this promising therapy continued, and we are taking the next step with a Feasibility Study as follows:
+Thus the work with this promising therapy continued, and we have taken the next step with a Feasibility Study as follows:

 *Erdos, M.R., Cabral, W.A., Tavarez, U.L. et al. A targeted antisense therapeutic approach for Hutchinson–Gilford progeria syndrome.
 Nat Med (2021).